-If your employer's Plan permits loans and you have an outstanding loan during your military leave of absence, you may request a loan repayment grace period.
+If your plan permits loans, you have a 401(k) Plan loan, and are on military leave, you may request a loan repayment grace period.
 This grace period can begin on the date you begin performing uniformed service.
-You will not be required to make loan repayments during the grace period, but interest will continue to accrue during your military leave of absence.
-When you return to work, a new repayment date will be determined using the repayment date under the original term of the loan plus the period of uniformed service.
-You must repay your loan no later than this new repayment date.
+You will not be required to make loan repayments but interest will continue to accrue during your leave of absence.
+When you return to work a new repayment date will be determined using the repayment date under the original term of the loan plus the period of uniformed service.
+You must repay your loan, no later than this new repayment date.